ajs-voices/once-upon-a-dream/scenes/032-not-now.md

 I smiled.
 "Maybe."

 Ant sighed and stepped away from me.
-"Fuck, Nox.
+"Fuck, Angel.
 You serious?
 You've never said no."

 "I like him, what can I say."
 I started back for the street.
 "I'm getting something to come down, you want to come with?"